ErpNetDocs/tech/modules/crm/sales/tax-groups.md

-# Tax groups defining algorithm
+# Tax groups determining algorithm

 This algorithm is used to define the tax group specified in a fiscal device print of a sale, invoice or payment document.